openfaas/faas/CONTRIBUTING.md

 ## License

-OpenFaaS Community Edition (CE) is licensed under the MIT License.
+All third-party contributions are licensed under the MIT license, all OpenFaaS Ltd contributions are licensed under the [OpenFaaS CE EULA](https://github.com/openfaas/faas/blob/master/EULA.md).

 OpenFaaS Standard and OpenFaaS for Enterprises are proprietary and binaries are licensed under the commercial [OpenFaaS Pro EULA](https://github.com/openfaas/faas/blob/master/pro/EULA.md).